-'''

 devmgr -i [-N odd integer][-y on | off]

-'''

 -i Lists all entries in the inventory.

 -N odd integer List the specific FPGA device node ID.

+-y on off Turns client debugging on or off.

 Mark an FPGA as Available or Unavailable